-Roller skating is an active recreational sport which has the history recorded started in 1743.
-The inventor of this sport remains unknown.
-But we all know that roller skating has become widely popular among youngsters and adults.
+Roller skating is an active recreational sport which has the history recorded starting in 1743.
+But we all know that roller skating has become widely popular among youngsters and adults

 How do roller skates work?
 It’s a pair of shoes with wheels on the bottom to get you rolling instead of walking.
 You have to add plenty of technique and body movements to get the skates run under your control.

 You can realize some familiarities of roller skating, rollerblading and ice skating.
 You may wonder “is roller skating easier than ice skating?
 Are rollerblades or skates easier?”
 We would say they all demand effort and a lot of practice.
 No matter what sport it is, we all have to rock with it.